Updated: Jun 12

 You may know someone with these ‘skills’.
 The ones you think, ‘I wouldn’t mess with him or her’.
 Or you’ve seen someone in the street or in a public or private setting and thought: ‘They’ve got authority or something about them’.
 Did you ever stop and think: ‘What is it with them that makes me feel this way?’

 Criminals are not dissimilar to you in this respect.
 They manage risk in their lives.
 Does the victim seem an easy or difficult prospect?
-Am I in danger in a physical confrontation with this person?
+Will I be in danger in a physical confrontation with this person?
 Should I find a lower risk target?

 How you walk, how you posture yourself, how you use your head to look, how you position your arms and hands and how you use your face therefore becomes your first level of self defence and your lowest level of force against a criminal.